satysh/satysh/README.md

 ### Hi there, I'm Ilyas Satyshev - aka satysh 👋

 ## I'm a Data Analyst!
-- 🔭 I have been working in the field of science for 6 years
 - ⚡ I like to explore data and find interesting things

 ### [Portfolio](https://github.com/satysh/portfolio.git)